ajilkumar/BFS-and-DFS/README.md

 # BFS-and-DFS
-A demonstration of Breadth First Search and Depth First Searach using Javavscript
+A demonstration of Breadth First Search and Depth First Searach using Javavscript by solving a maze.